Trops

 Trops is a Philippine television drama romance comedy series, broadcast by GMA Network.
 Directed by Linnet Zurbano, it stars Kenneth Medrano, Miggy Tolentino, Joel Palencia, Jon Timmons, Tommy Peñaflor, Kim Last and Taki Saito.
-It premiered on October 24, 2016 on the network's afternoon line up.
-The series concluded on September 22, 2017 with a total of 238 episodes.
+It premiered on October 24, 2016 on the network's morning line up.
+The series concluded on September 22, 2017, with a total of 238 episodes.

 Cast and characters

 Kenneth Medrano portrays Ken Garcia Mercado.